 4) CT (Cat Scan; Computed Tomography) – CT is a combination of a computer and X-rays.
 CT takes a whole bunch of conventional X-rays, rotating around an axis.
 The computer takes all of these images, and using a process known as digital geometry processing, generates a 3D image.
 As such, you can get some very detailed images of areas that are rather difficult to image with plain X-rays (such as the foot).

-As fun as CT is, and as pretty as the pictures are, the equipment is very expensive, and access to the machine is pretty limited.
+As fun as CT is, and as pretty as the pictures are, the equipment is very expensive, and access to the machine is pretty limited, so it’s not widely used, certainly not as widely as other imaging methods.

-5) MRI (Magnetic Resonance Imaging) – MRI has been available for only about the past decade, and it’s use has allowed veterinarians to see things that they hadn’t seen before.
+5) MRI (Magnetic Resonance Imaging) – MRI has been available for only about the past decade or so.
+It’s use has allowed veterinarians to see things that they hadn’t seen before.
 In fact, this has been something of a problem, since it’s taken a while to figure out what’s normal when you take an MRI of a horse.